mob-sakai/StaticBluredScreen/Assets/StaticBluredScreen/Readme.md

 StaticBluredScreen
 ===

-NOTE: This project is merged to [UIEffect](https://github.com/mob-sakai/UIEffect).
+NOTE: This project has been merged to [UIEffect](https://github.com/mob-sakai/UIEffect).

 <br>
 <br>